Virus2466/Python-auto-spammer/README.md

 # Python-auto-spammer

-"A simple python spammer ewith autogui"
+"A simple python spammer with autogui"
+"Use it carefully"